Making Democracy Work

 Reduce influence of special interest money in politics, provide public financing for campaigns for some offices, ensure transparency, restore citizen confidence, and prevent conflicts of interest.

-Bills that Need Action This Week
+Bills That Need Action This Week

-Action Alert Ask your U.S. Senator TODAY to support the For the People Act (S1).
+Action Alert Ask your U.S. senator TODAY to support the For the People Act (S1).
 Return control of our government back where it belongs—into the hands of the people.
-In addition to small donor empowerment section we highlighted last week, the For the People Act would overhaul the dysfunctional Federal Election Commission, which has failed to meaningfully enforce existing rules and would almost certainly struggle to implement other ambitious reforms.
+In addition to the small donor empowerment section we highlighted last week, the For the People Act would overhaul the dysfunctional Federal Election Commission, which has failed to meaningfully enforce existing rules and would almost certainly struggle to implement other ambitious reforms.

 We are grateful for our Washington State Public Disclosure Commission and our support to keep them effective is necessary.
 Get to know what they do by listening to this recording and viewing slides about them from Democracy Lobby Week.